Defining the parser: debug impls and testing

 To do so, we will create a database, set the input source text, run the parser, and check the result.

-Before we can do that, though, we have to address one question: how do we inspect the value of an interned type like Expression
+Before we can do that, though, we have to address one question: how do we inspect the value of an interned type like Expression?

-just stores an integer, the traditional Debug
+Because an interned type like Expression just stores an integer, the traditional Debug trait is not very useful.

-, you need to access the salsa database to find out what its value is.
+To properly print a Expression, you need to access the salsa database to find out what its value is.

-For types that implement this trait, you can invoke the debug
+For types that implement this trait, you can invoke the debug method.

-This returns a temporary that implements the ordinary Debug
+This returns a temporary that implements the ordinary Debug trait, allowing you to write something like

 #![allow(unused)] fn main() { eprintln!("Expression = {:?}", expr.debug(db)); }